-Subclauses (3) amends the definition of coal mine worker to also include a service provider or employee of a service provider.
-Subclause (4) amends the first occurring definition safety and health management system to clarify that definition relates to the single SHMS for the mine.
-This is consistent with the replacement of section 62 and insertion of new section 62AA.
+Subclause (3) amends the definition of coal mine worker to also include a service provider or employee of a service provider.
+Subclause (4) amends the definition of safety and health management system to clarify that definition relates to the single SHMS for the mine.
+This is consistent with the amendments of section 62 and section 62A.